aarsteinmedia/dotlottie-player-light/README.md

-# Lottie Player Web Component
+# AM LottiePlayer Light

 ![Awesome Vector Animations](/.github/readmeBanner.svg)

-This is a light version of of [@aarsteinmedia/dotlottie-player](https://www.npmjs.com/package/@aarsteinmedia/dotlottie-player), that only outputs SVG renders – and not Canvas or HTML.
+This is a light version of of [@aarsteinmedia/dotlottie-player](https://www.npmjs.com/package/@aarsteinmedia/dotlottie-player).
+If you only need SVG renderer (not HTML or Canvas) and don't need to convert JSON to dotLottie or combine animations on the fly, this one is for you.
+This version supports dotLottie format as well as JSON, and you can toggle between multiple animations in a single file.

-The component is built with Lit and compiled with Rust.
-It's compatible with server side rendering, and like any good web component it's framework agnostic.
+The component is compatible with server side rendering, and like any good web component it's framework agnostic.

 ## Installation